-Please note: Should you require either and SAR (Subject Access Request) or FOI (Freedom of Information), please be aware that the school staff are not available during the Summer break period, which runs from 20th July 2019 through to 3rd September 2019.
+Please note: Should you require either and SAR (Subject Access Request) or FOI (Freedom of Information), please be aware that the school staff are not available during the school holidays.

 The categories of pupil information that we collect, hold and share include:

 - Personal information (such as name, unique pupil number and address)

 - Characteristics (such as ethnicity, language, nationality, country of birth and free school meal eligibility)